Summary

 The Savor card charges a $95 annual fee, but it also offers higher rewards rates and sign-up bonus.
 Still, with the annual fee, one would have to spend at least $9,500 in dining and entertainment per year to offset it and still earn as much in rewards as the SavorOne, at the same level of spending in those categories.

-The SavorOne card doesn’t charge an annual fee; however, its rewards rate and sign-up bonus are on the low side.
+The SavorOne card doesn’t charge an annual fee; however, its rewards rate and sign-up bonus are on the lower side.
 This means that the Savor card probably makes more sense for people with bigger budgets, while the SavorOne card is a great choice for those who spend less in these categories.

 Both cards offer great breaks when it comes to paying fees, however.
 Neither card charges foreign transaction fees, which can save as much as 3% when traveling overseas.